Icy Ice 54 – Thursday Night Hype! General Level (Thu)

 Liora teaches ballet, contemporary, ballet tone, Pilates and vinyasa flow yoga around the London area.

-Shamita Ray – Yoga General Level (Sat)
+Shamita Ray – Yoga, Open Level (Sat)

 Shamita Ray initially worked as a dancer and choreographer, specialising in contemporary dance and Bharatanatyam – Indian classical dance.
 She started practising Iyengar yoga as a means to increase flexibility and complement dance training.
 A chance wandering into an Ashtanga class one day turned what was, until then, a mere hobby, into a lifelong passion, rivalling her love for dance.
 She went on to study both in India and in the UK with international teachers, including David Swenson, with whom she completed Ashtanga teacher training, and Lara Baumann, with whom she completed 500-hour teacher training.
 She most recently completed Advanced Teacher Training with Ana Forrest.